mdetools/mdetools19/cfp.md

 <li><strong>Descriptions of MDE tool use in context of the
-challenge problem:</strong> describe (1) how significant aspects of the challenge problem have been addressed with the help of an MDE tool or tools, and (2) the strengths and weaknesses of the tool in the context of the chosen problem.
+challenge problem:</strong> describe (1) how significant aspects of the <a href="challengeproblem.html" >challenge problem</a> have been addressed with the help of an MDE tool or tools, and (2) the strengths and weaknesses of the tool in the context of the problem.
 All created models must be made public and information about how they can be obtained must be provided. </li>